5 ways Google Home can take your next BBQ up a notch

 It's finally summer, which can only mean one thing – it's time to break out the grill.
 After you dust it off and give it a thorough cleaning, it's time to start planning your next backyard barbecue.

-Did you know that your Google Home ($129 at Crutchfield) speakers can help you grill some tasty burgers?
-Here are five ways Google Home can kick things up a notch.
+Did you know that your Google Home speaker can help you grill some tasty burgers?
+Here are five ways a Google Home can kick things up a notch.

 Set multiple timers